RaianRashidRimon/Computer-Graphics/README.md

            iii.
 Translate it on x-axis by 75 pixels Drawing a Kite using Bresenham Algorithm
     Boundary Filling of an Object
     Flood Filling of an Object
+    Triangle Resize